 What is Magic the Gathering: Arena anyway?
 You can find out in this video, among other things:

 In conclusion, the list is expressly not.
 As Wizards of the Coast announces, only the devices with known compatibility have been released.
 Due to the different technical equipment, it is not possible to list all devices.
 In the end, players can orientate themselves on the supported chipsets and other requirements and simply try out the app for Magic the Gathering: Arena in cases of doubt.

 - GraphicsAPI: OpenGL ES 3.0

 - Texture Compression: ETC2

-Apple fans are currently still looking into the tube, but iOS devices including iPhone and iPad will be supported later in 2021.
-That depends, among other things, on the quality of the game version.
-The developer offices made it clear: "We want to make sure our releases are polished and ready to play."
+Apple fans are still looking into the tube, but iOS devices including iPhone and iPad will be supported later in 2021.
+This depends, among other things, on the quality of the game version.
+The developer bodies are clear: "We want to make sure that our releases are polished and ready to play."

 By the way, the launch date on January 28th is no coincidence.
 The release coincides with that of the new MTG set Kaldheim - Viking theme! - together.
 This will also be available for Magic the Gathering: Arena from January 8th and will also be released as a physical set on February 5th.
 Two new mechanics will be introduced: predestination and bragging rights.
 There are also modal double-sided cards.
 The setting is typical for a Viking theme, so players also end up in snow-covered areas.

 Last updated on 3.02.2023/XNUMX/XNUMX / Affiliate Links / Images from the Amazon Product Advertising API. * = Affiliate links.
 Images from Amazon PA API